105 Comprehensive Examination

 105.4 – Comprehensive Exam Process

-Each student will work with a Research Advisor in the development of the Comprehensive Exam.
-Students are expected to meet regularly with their Research Advisor (weekly or every other week) as they advance in the development of the paper.
+Each student will work with a Research Supervisor in the development of the Comprehensive Exam.
+Students are expected to meet regularly with their Research Supervisor (weekly or every other week) as they advance in the development of the paper.
 Typical steps in developing a Comprehensive Exam include:

 The final version of the comprehensive exam should follow submission instructions of the targeted journal and will typically include: